d13/fullPage.js/README.md

 You can cancel a move by returning `false` on the `onSlideLeave` callback.
 Same as with `onLeave`.

 #Build tasks
-This gives the ability to compile the SCSS file to CSS as well compress and generate source-maps for the CSS and JS files.
+This gives the ability to compile SASS to CSS as well compress and generate source-maps for the CSS and JS files.

 ##Installing dependencies
 You must have `node` amd `npm` installed in order to run the compile and compress tasks.